hugo-nicolas/LEModeler/README.md

 A library of aircraft geometry codes in Matlab to accompany the book is available [here](https://github.com/sobester/airgeobookcode_m).
 A library of Python 2.7 scripts for building aircraft geometries is available [here](https://github.com/sobester/AirCONICS).

+LEModeler was used successfully to generate hydrofoil geometries for analyzing free-surface effects.
+See the associated journal publication [here](https://onepetro.org/JST/article/8/01/183/538700/Boundary-Element-Method-Analysis-of-3D-Effects-and?searchresult=1).

 #
 ## Prerequisites
 An installed version of [Rhinoceros3D](https://www.rhino3d.com/en/) (Rhino 6 or higher) is required to run the modeling tool.